Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

-This is a notice of the Presidential declaration of an emergency for the State of North Carolina (FEMA-3222-EM), dated September 5, 2005, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the State of North Carolina (FEMA-3254-EM), dated September 14, 2005, and related determinations.

-I have determined that the emergency conditions in the State of North Carolina, resulting from the influx of evacuees from states impacted by Hurricane Katrina beginning on August 29, 2005, and continuing, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the emergency conditions in certain areas of the State of North Carolina, resulting from Hurricane Ophelia beginning on September 11, 2005, and continuing, are of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5206 (Stafford Act).
-Therefore, I declare that such an emergency exists in the State of North Carolina.
+Therefore, I declare that such an emergency exists in the State of North Carolina

-You are authorized to provide appropriate assistance for required emergency measures, authorized under Title V of the Stafford Act to save lives and protect public health and safety, or to lessen or avert the threat of a catastrophe in the designated areas.
-Specifically, you are authorized to provide emergency protective measures (Category B), including direct Federal assistance, under the Public Assistance program, at 100 percent Federal funding.
+You are authorized to provide appropriate assistance for required emergency measures, authorized under Title V of the Stafford Act to save lives, protect public health and safety, and property or to lessen or avert the threat of a catastrophe in the designated areas.
+Specifically, you are authorized to provide emergency protective measures (Category B), including direct Federal assistance, under the Public Assistance program at 75 percent Federal funding.
 This assistance excludes regular time costs for subgrantees' regular employees.
 In addition, you are authorized to provide such other forms of assistance under Title V of the Stafford Act as you may deem appropriate.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Paul Fay, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Acting Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Shelley Boone, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.

 I do hereby determine the following areas of the State of North Carolina to have been affected adversely by this declared emergency: